Let us begin with how the rule of surf goes wherever you may be, Wales or otherwise. First and foremost, it's immense fun.

 Hells Mouth, Llyn Peninsula

 Whitesands is a very popular surfing spot and is sheltered from the wind due to Ramsey Island.
 The beach holds reasonably large waves, occasionally up to ten feet!
 It's best to aim for mid to high tide in the bay.
-With a solid beach break, beautiful views and potential for bigger, punching waves, it's little wonder why Whitesands has become so famous.
+With a solid beach break, beautiful views and potential for bigger, punching waves, it's little wonder why Whitesands has become so infamous.

 Facing west, if Llangennith isn't working, you'll struggle to find anywhere else that is.
 The beach has breathtaking views, especially from the cliffs above Rhossilli looking down.
 Llangennith can hold waves of up to six feet before becoming unmanageable and is popular with all types of surfers, from novice to professionals.
 Enjoy this fun, varied wave and everything that surrounds it.